ppy/osu-wiki/news/2026/2026-07-03-performance-points-star-rating-updates.md

 Remember her?

-Well, thanks to a [change](https://github.com/ppy/osu/pull/36559) by [kwotaq](https://osu.ppy.sh/users/8195972), acute-angled jumps now receive a nerf depending on their repetitiveness.
+Well, thanks to a [change](https://github.com/ppy/osu/pull/36559) by ::kwotaq::{ user-id=8195972 }, acute-angled jumps now receive a nerf depending on their repetitiveness.

 This nerf also takes the jump's vectors into account - repetitive acute angles that also lack any rotation are nerfed the most.
 This also means that unpredictable and generally uncomfortable jumps receive a buff as well.